 Who wants to go to Belgium?

-Travel Market & Media has done it again with this blog article about Belgium.
-I have often considered a trip but I really want to see some of these sites after reading about them and seeing these amazing photos.
+I have often considered a trip, and I really want to see some of these sites after reading about them and seeing these amazing photos.

 1. Grand Place, Brussels.
 Beautiful architecture and historical sites, encompass Grand Place.
 The busy square is where you'll find access to many of the attractions.
 Hint: go on the balcony of townhall to get the most magnificent view of the town.